Canada–United States relations: Territorial disputes

 A "buoy" on Machias Seal Island.
 The waters around the island are one of several maritime territorial disputes between the two countries.

 The two countries have had several territorial disputes throughout their histories.
 Current maritime territorial disputes between the two countries include the Beaufort Sea, Dixon Entrance, Strait of Juan de Fuca, San Juan Islands, Machias Seal Island, and North Rock.
-Additionally, the United States is one of several countries that contends the Northwest Passage is international waters; whereas the Canadian government asserts it forms Canadian Internal Waters.
+Additionally, the United States is one of several countries that contend the Northwest Passage is international waters; whereas the Canadian government asserts it forms Canadian Internal Waters.
 The Inside Passage is also disputed as international waters by the United States.

 Historical boundary disputes include the Aroostook War at the Maine–New Brunswick border; the Oregon boundary dispute at the present day British Columbia–Washington border; and the Alaska Boundary Dispute at the Alaska–British Columbia border.
 The Maine–New Brunswick boundary dispute was resolved through the Webster–Ashburton Treaty in 1842, the Oregon boundary dispute through the Oregon Treaty of 1846, and the Alaska boundary dispute through arbitration in 1903.